MabezDev/talks/esp-rust-intro.md

 - Eliminates a whole class of memory and syncronization bugs at compile time
 - Imperative language, but with functional elements
-- Package management with Cargo, and a rich ecosystem of crates
+- Package management with Cargo, with a rich ecosystem of crates

 # What is a crate?